libbitcoin/libbitcoin-explorer/tools/README.md

 ```$ sudo bash ./install-sx.sh```

-Basic SX functionality will work, but for more sophisticated features (i.e. stealth addresses), certain dependencies are required.
+Basic SX functionality will work, but for more sophisticated features (i.e. stealth addresses), **certain dependencies are required**.
 They may already be installed, but if they are you not will typically need to install the following:

 1. ```sudo apt-get install python-setuptools```
 2. ```sudo easy_install pip```